-Reporting the Cause of Death
+Reporting Final Cause of Death

+Within 24 hours of the receipt of laboratory results confirming COVID-19, the report of death shall be amended in EDRS.
 For public health surveillance purposes, it is important to emphasize that COVID-19 must be reported as the cause of death where Coronavirus Disease 2019 caused or is assumed to have caused or contributed to the death.
 This is consistent with terminology used by the World Health Organization (WHO).